FreeTubeApp/FreeTube-Docs/usage/macos-shortcut.md

     ![Shortcut options - keybinding](/images/ShortcutKeybind.png)

-Once this is done, it should be possible to open a Safari Youtube window and launch the shortcut with the keybind configured in the last step.
-The Youtube link can also be in the clipboard.
+Once this is done, it should be possible to open a Safari YouTube window and launch the shortcut with the keybind configured in the last step.
+The YouTube link can also be in the clipboard.

 **NOTE:**
 - FreeTube doesn't need to be opened in order for the shortcut to be run.